Wreath: Advent and Christmas wreaths

+Decorative Wreaths

+Decorative wreaths originated in Ancient Greece, they were used to promote healthy crop harvests, it would be made from the previous years harvest (such as wheat) and would be hung on people's doors in hope for a fruitful harvest in the coming year.

+In recent years, wreaths have experienced a significant surge in popularity as versatile home decor items.
+No longer confined to seasonal displays or special occasions, wreaths are now commonly used year-round to enhance interior and exterior spaces.
+From vibrant floral wreaths adorning front doors to minimalist greenery wreaths adorning walls, their versatility and customizable nature have captured the attention of interior designers and homeowners alike.
+The rise of do-it-yourself crafting and online marketplaces has also contributed to the accessibility of wreath-making materials and designs, allowing individuals to express their creativity and personalize their living spaces with these charming and visually appealing accents.

 Corpus Christi wreaths

 On the eve of the Feast of Corpus Christi, Christian clergy (chiefly those from the Roman Catholic, Lutheran, and Anglican traditions) bless Corpus Christi wreaths that are made of flowers.
 Wreaths and bouquets are often "attached to flags and banners, to houses, and to the arches of green boughs that span the streets."
 In Christian homes, these wreaths are suspended on walls or displayed on doors and in windows.
 Corpus Christi wreaths are also "put up in gardens, fields, and pastures, with a prayer for protection and blessing upon the growing harvest."